 In accordance with Minnesota Statutes, the District maintains deposits at those depository banks authorized by the Board of Managers, all of which are members of the Federal Reserve System.

 Minnesota Statutes require that all District deposits be protected by insurance, surety bond, or collateral.
 The market value of collateral pledged must equal 110% of the deposits not covered by insurance or bonds.

-Minnesota Statutes require that securities pledged as collateral be held in safekeeping by the District or in a financial institution other than that furnishing the collateral.
-Authorized collateral includes the following:
+Securities pledged as collateral are required to be held in safekeeping by the District or in a financial institution other than that furnishing the collateral.
+Minnesota Statute 118A.03 identifies allowable forms of collateral.